Find your stress.

-Now that we have an idea on how to be in tune with yourself and your environment, it's time to effectively battle stress.
+Now that we have an idea of how to be in tune with yourself and your environment, it's time to battle stress.

-This is why I stick to the rule that you should finish to your work for the day with the feeling you could one more thing, to make sure you recharge properly for the next day.
+This is why I stick to my rule: finish to your day with the feeling you could one more thing.
 If you drain yourself completely, you might not be as productive the next day.

-Now imagine if you plan your energy use and recharging time perfectly, but there are unplanned events and factors that use up your energy, and you end up depleted before you're supposed to be.
-Things that leak your energy, are stressful because they take your energy.
+Now imagine if you plan your energy use and recharging time perfectly, but some unplanned events and factors use up your energy.
+You end up depleted before you're supposed to be.

 How to find them.

-Sometimes it is something that clearly upsets you.
-If you have regular fights with a partner of friend, that is a clear leak of your energy.
+Sometimes it is something that upsets you.
+If you have regular fights with a partner or friend, it is an energy leak.

-Sometimes, it is something that should be obvious, but you maintain it anyway.
-If you have a job that you hate, but you keep going to work because you need the paycheck, then it is a kind of leak that could drain you into a burnout.
+Sometimes, it is something that should be obvious, but you maintain it despite the stress it gives.
+If you have a job that you hate, but you keep going to work because you need the paycheck, then it is a kind of leak that could drain you into burnout.
 This, because it is so forceful and constant.

-Sometimes, it can be something like an annoying family member keeping you on the phone for half an hour, talking about things you don't want to talk about.
+Sometimes, it could be an annoying family member keeping you on the phone for half an hour, talking about things you don't want to talk about.
 It is annoying, it eats away your time, and if you don't get along with them or they're only calling to tell you off, it will drain your energy.
-If you have enough of these little annoyance, you get stressed out.
+If you have enough of these little annoyances, you get stressed out.

-Makes sense, right?
-And sometimes, the leaks are a lot and really small.
-With those their severity depends on how sensitive you are to them.
-Some people leak energy because they experience an overload on information from the media or their surroundings.
+And sometimes, the leaks are a lot and small.
+Their severity depends on how sensitive you are to them.
+Some people leak energy because they experience an overload of information from the media or their surroundings.